jeffheaton/t81_558_deep_learning/README.md

 * [Helpful Functions](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/jeffs_helpful.ipynb) - Helpful Python functions for this class.
 * [KDD99 Example](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/tf_kdd99.ipynb)
 * [Video Tutorial on Using Data Scientist Workbench](https://www.youtube.com/watch?v=9r6ZfZm9nmI) - See how to add data to Data Scientist Workbench
-* [TensorFlow Versions](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/tf_versions.ipynb) - How to install the version of TensorFlow used in this class.
 * [Care and Feeding of Python](http://www.heatonresearch.com/content/python_care.html) - Some useful commands for a local Python install.
 Not needed if you are using Data Scientist Workbench.